OrangeSodahub/InfGen/README.md

 ## Data Preparation

-> NOTE: We have similar execution steps to SMART, but the outputs Step3 are not identical.
+> NOTE: We have similar execution steps to SMART, but the outputs of Step3 are not identical.

 **Step 1: Download the Dataset**